You may have heard of the term “restaurant POS” but what does that mean exactly? And how does a restaurant POS system work?

 But since table service was largely shut down at the outset of COVID-19, we’ve seen restaurants follow the path of direct-to-consumer (DTC) eCommerce retailers and pursue online sales.

 In pursuit of off-premise sales, restaurants used to have to choose between either third-party aggregators (and their prohibitively high service fees eating into already thin profit margins), or owning the whole process in-house — which many restaurateurs feared was simply too much to handle along with their duties on-site.
-But now, we’re seeing a tremendous uprising of restaurants using mobile ordering platforms to fulfill online orders without taking on the responsibility of building and managing a website.
+But now, we’re seeing a tremendous uprising of restaurants using mobile ordering platforms to fulfil online orders without taking on the responsibility of building and managing a website.
 Flipdish, for instance, integrates with most restaurant POS systems, enabling them to sell to patrons from a distance, control their customer experience and keep more of their hard-earned revenue.

 Mobile checkout and contactless payments